CFBruna/petcare-web/README.md

 - **Clean Architecture** principles
 - **English** for all code (Portuguese only for user-facing UI text)

-## 🤝 Contributing

-This is a portfolio project by Bruna Menezes.
-Contributions, issues, and feature requests are welcome!

 ## 📄 License

+This project is **proprietary software**.
+All rights reserved.

+**Copyright (c) 2025 Bruna Menezes**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Unauthorized copying, distribution, or use of this software is strictly prohibited.
+See the [LICENSE](LICENSE) file for details.

+For licensing inquiries, please visit [brunadev.com](https://brunadev.com).

 ## 👥 Author